ValouProjet/Energy-Challenge/README.txt

 This function creates a table going from 1 to n by putting a 0 in front of the figures (01 instead of 1, 02 instead of 2...).
 In the Excel files provided by the university, this convention is used.
 This function therefore allows us to easily search for data in Excel files.

+➤ human_heat(active, T_base_inside, K, A_ground, occup_building, h):

+This function is used when the power generate by people inside the building is considered.
+It take the proportional occupation of the building every hour and multiplie it by the max value of heat generation and the area of the buildings.

+➤ theoritical_model(building_base, is_human_heating):

+This function plot the load profiles of the building consider.
+These load profiles are calculated with the theoritical formula : Q = A*U*(T_in-T_out).
+If we consider the function human_heat, the inside temperature needed is lower than the one without people, we therefore need more power.
+The curve which represent the power without human_heat is plot with a different color.
+The A*U term is subdivide in three terms : - The one for the wall.
+                                           - The one for the roof.
+                                           - The one for the windows.
+This function also return an array of 8760 powers (one for each hour of the year) that will be used later.

+➤ monitoring_model(compteur_base, temperature_tri ):

+This function plot the load profiles of the building consider.
+These load profiles are calculated with the data collected.
+The power are calculated every hour.
+This function also return an array of 8760 powers (one for each hour of the year) that will be used later.

+➤ error_between_models(Q_hours_monitoring, Q_hours_theoritical, buildings_selected):

+This function calculate the proportional error between the theoritical model and the model generates by the data.
+It is an average error on every month